 Merli V. Guerra is a professional dancer and award-winning interdisciplinary artist with a background in ballet, modern, and classical Odissi Indian dance.
-As a professional dancer, she has performed lead roles with acclaimed companies on tours to India (2007, 2012) and Japan (2009), while her choreographic works, screendance films, and installations have been presented by 80+ events across the U.S., as well as Argentina, Canada, Germany, Indonesia, Italy, Portugal, and Spain.
+As a professional dancer, she has performed lead roles with acclaimed companies on tours to India (2007, 2012) and Japan (2009), while her choreographic works, screendance films, and installations have been presented by 80+ events across the U.S., as well as Argentina, Canada, Georgia, Germany, India, Indonesia, Italy, Portugal, and Spain.
 Guerra is a 2015 recipient of the Massachusetts Cultural Council’s prestigious Gold Star Award for her work with site-specific dance and community engagement—a topic which she presented on at the National Dance Education Organization’s 2020 National Conference.
 She has served on multiple Boards, most recently Dance New Jersey (a state-wide resource), as a thought-leader for new public programming.
 Beyond choreography, Guerra is a freelance graphic designer and arts journalist who served as Art Director of Art New England magazine for five years, followed by her work at Princeton University Press.
 As a writer, she is Senior Contributor to Boston’s The Arts Fuse, and a dance critic for the Toronto-based Fjord Review and Vancouver-based Dance International magazine.
 Guerra frequently acts as a guest choreographer, artist, panelist, teacher, and advocate for the arts.
-She now continues her work in Boston in addition to her more recent work in the Mid-Atlantic, including directing Luminarium's Satellite Company in Princeton, NJ.
-Guerra is a Part-Time Lecturer and Master of Fine Arts in Dance candidate at Rutgers University.
+She now continues her work in Boston in addition to her more recent work in the Mid-Atlantic, including directing Luminarium's Satellite Company in Princeton, NJ, and teaching as a Part-Time Lecturer at Rider University and Rutgers University.
+She holds a Master of Fine Arts in Dance degree from Rutgers University.
 Learn more at merliguerra.com.

 KIMBERLEIGH A. HOLMAN